 For any given learning task, we can ask: how do students learn?
 How could they learn better?
 The emerging technologies of Virtual Reality (VR) and Augmented Reality (AR) can enable new and an unparalleled depth and richness of data about how learners behave, and how they learn, across an extraordinary range of subjects.
 As these technologies take hold, they offer opportunities to advance the state-of-the-art in creating new learning experiences, the resulting data from which can be used to develop new approaches to teaching to the benefit of the learning experience of students quite generally.
-Our project aims to put the UK at the centre of this new tech revolution, by developing the platform - Mobius - and tools that enable educators at Higher Education Institutions across the globe to harness the power of this learning data, and drive innovation in higher education.
+Our project aims to put the UK at the centre of this new tech revolution, by developing the platform - edify - and tools that enable educators at Higher Education Institutions across the globe to harness the power of this learning data, and drive innovation in higher education.
 The project team combines VR and AR content/platform specialists, Sublime Digital, and a world leading higher education institution, The University of Glasgow.
 Given their respective expertise and experience, this partnership is uniquely placed to set the standard in the education sector, and control the Mobius platform.
 With the help of innovation centre The Data Lab, that platform could transform learning globally.

-Project Mobius will deliver an unprecedented level of data about how learners learn.
+When students return to campus, and can be taught in the VR headsets as initially planned, Project Mobius will deliver an unprecedented level of data about how learners learn.
 It will do this by teaching appropriate topics in VR, and passively collecting data about how users behave and learn whilst they participate.
 Crucially, this is anonymised data - we want to know about learning in general, but we are determined to protect individual student's privacy as we do.
 We believe that the detail, and consistency, of the data produced by Project Mobius could help us transform education quite generally - be it through immersive, or traditional, means.